top of page

 The verb 'coordinate' has its etymological roots in the Latin word 'coordinare,' which is formed from 'co-' meaning 'together' and 'ordinare' meaning 'to arrange' or 'to order.'
 This etymology effectively conveys the essence of 'coordinate' as the act of arranging or ordering things together in a way that they work in harmony and synchronization.
 It implies the organization and alignment of various elements, activities, or individuals to work together in a cooperative and synchronized manner toward a common goal or objective.
 The term 'coordinate' maintains its etymological connection to the concept of bringing things into orderly arrangement, highlighting its role in facilitating cooperation and synergy among different components or parties to achieve a shared purpose.

-Find the meaning of coordinate
+Find the correct meaning of the verb coordinate:

 Try Again!